Gheorghe Popescu: Tottenham Hotspur

 He was transferred to Tottenham Hotspur in the Premier League on 9 September 1994 for a fee of £2.9 million, being teammates with fellow Romanian Ilie Dumitrescu.
-He made his league debut on 24 September 1994, as coach Osvaldo Ardiles used him the entire match in a 4–1 away loss to Nottingham Forest.
+He made his league debut on 24 September 1994, as coach Osvaldo Ardiles used him the entire match in a 4–1 home loss to Nottingham Forest.
 He made 23 league appearances and scored three goals, including one in a home win against Arsenal, when he beat goalkeeper David Seaman after a counter-attack.
 Spurs (who changed managers from Ardiles to Gerry Francis a few weeks after Popescu arrived) finished seventh with his help – their highest league finish in five years.
 He also helped them reach the FA Cup semi-finals, where they lost 4–1 to eventual cup winners Everton.

 Barcelona

 However, after less than a year in England, he left Tottenham to sign for Spanish club Barcelona for £3 million, succeeding Ronald Koeman in the team.
 Popescu made his La Liga debut on 2 September 1995, opening the scoring in a 2–0 away win against Real Valladolid.
 In his first season, he played alongside compatriot Gheorghe Hagi and was coached by Johan Cruyff.
 He scored a total of five goals in his first season with the Catalans, including a brace in a 4–1 victory over UD Salamanca.
 Popescu also scored once in a 3–1 win over Sevilla in the round of 16 of the 1995–96 UEFA Cup, as Barça reached the semi-finals, where they were eliminated by eventual winners Bayern Munich.

 In his second season, his former coach from PSV, Bobby Robson became Barcelona's manager, and made Popescu the club's captain ahead of veterans Pep Guardiola and Albert Ferrer, and superstars Ronaldo, Luis Figo, and Luis Enrique.
 In that season, Popescu helped Barcelona win a cup treble, starting with the 1996 Supercopa de España after a 6–5 aggregate win over Atlético Madrid.
 The Copa del Rey was won after a 3–2 win over Real Betis in the final.
 Then, in the Cup Winners' Cup he scored one goal against AIK Stockholm in the quarter-finals and played the first half of the 1–0 win in the final against Paris Saint-Germain.